gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 ### (4.G) Celebrate, just a little

 * If at this step, congratulations, most of the project risk is eliminated.
-See video on my YouTube channel at approximately the 5:20 time https://www.youtube.com/watch?v=M1_228-ClXM.
+See *stem piano* video at approximately the 5:20 time https://www.youtube.com/watch?v=M1_228-ClXM.
 * To eliminate even more risk, test other HPS boards and other IPS input pins.
 Test several simultaneously.
 * As more HPS sensor boards are connected to the IPS board, the total current draw of the system increases.
 The computer probably cannot deliver sufficient current through the USB cable when the number of connected HPS boards passes a certain threshold.
 That threshold is computer-dependent.
 See below for adding the +5V cable.